Games & Quizzes

 /ˈpräˌses/

-Dealing with official forms in the way required.
-To convert by putting something through a machine.
+Dealing with official forms in the way required. perform mechanical or chemical operations on.

 /dəˈkrēsiNG/